- Participating Physician Groups (PPG)

 In most cases, primary care physicians (PCPs) identify members in need of Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services as part of regular health screening visits.
 The need for services may also be identified by the member, the member's parents or other family, the local Child Health and Disability Prevention (CHDP) program, or by an encounter with another health care provider.
 Providers must direct all referrals for EPSDT services to the Health Net Medi-Cal Health Services staff or delegated PPG.

 The Health Net Medi-Cal Health Services staff and Health Net's Medi-Cal medical directors or delegated PPG medical directors review requests and determine medical necessity for EPSDT services.

-PCPs are responsible for referring EPSDT-eligible members identified as needing behavioral health therapy (BHT) services, regardless of diagnosis to MHN for assessment and referral to a mental health provider.
-Health Net coordinates with MHN to manage the behavioral health benefits of Medi-Cal members.
+PCPs and delegated PPGs are responsible for referring EPSDT-eligible members identified as needing behavioral health therapy (BHT) services, regardless of diagnosis to MHN for assessment and referral to a mental health provider.
+Health Net and delegated PPGs coordinate with MHN to manage the behavioral health benefits of Medi-Cal members.
 BHT services may include, but are not limited to:

 - Applied behavioral analysis.